SESYNC-ci/leaflet-in-R-lesson/docs/_slides/leafletshiny.md

 {:title="{{ site.data.lesson.handouts[2] }}" .no-eval .text-document}

+We wrap the leaflet map inside the `renderLeaflet()` function, using curly brackets `{}` around the expression.
+We include two tile layers, OpenStreetMap and MODIS imagery, with layers control activated to allow the user to select which one to display.
+{:.notes}

 ===

-Define the ui to include the output called "map".
+Define the ui to include the output called `"map"`.